 | Up to 50% Off Penalty Associated with ISF (10+2)On January 26, 2010, enforcement begins with regards to the Importer Security Filing (ISF) Program and the Additional Carrier Requirements, also known as “10+2”.
 Penalties associated with this program are now front and center.
 CBP has issued guidelines that the agency will follow in determining penalties for importers who violate the ISF.
 Listed below are four violations subject to penalties.

-Each one of the above-listed violations is potentially subject to $5,000.00 in liquidated damages.
-A single ISF could have more than one violation, and therefore, more than one penalty applied.
-For instance, an importer can violate both the late-filing rule and the inaccurate-information rule.
-This importer would be subject to a $10,000.00 penalty for the incorrect ISF.
+Each of the above-listed violations is potentially subject to $5,000.00 in liquidated damages.
+A single ISF could have more than one violation and, therefore, more than one penalty applied.
+For instance, an importer can violate both the late-filing and inaccurate information rules.
+This importer would be subject to a $10,000.00 fine for the incorrect ISF.

-CBP has announced that C-TPAT members will be eligible for additional mitigation (up to 50%) of the normal mitigation amount.
-Based upon the projected penalty fee structure, this benefit can result in significant savings to your company.
+CBP has announced that C-TPAT members will be eligible for additional mitigation (up to 50%) of the average mitigation amount.
+Based on the projected penalty fee structure, this benefit can result in significant savings for your company.

 Contact Compliance Architects® for further information: